How to enroll in Medicare

 Enroll directly in the plan; e.g., on the plan’s website or Medicare.gov . |

-Enroll directly in the plan; e.g., on the plan’s website. |
+Apply directly for the plan; e.g., on the plan’s website. |

 How to enroll in Medicare Part A and Part B